CJJJX/FrontEnd-handWritten-QS/README.md

 # FrontEnd-handWritten-QS
-There are some front-end handwritten question I encounterd in this repository.
+There are some front-end handwritten questions I encounterd in this repository.